sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 endif
 ```

+### Install Some Simple Plugins

-- Now you can append plugins like following to `init.vim`.
-Plugin name is the name of its git repository:
+- Now you can append plugins like the following to `init.vim`. the plugins' names are the names of their git repositories:

 ```bash
 call plug#begin('~/.vim/plugged')